love. week twenty two.

 But once you get past the surface, the differences begin to blur and wash away.
 Dig still deeper, and the similarities come into sharp focus.
 Dig all the way to the bottom, and you might notice that the differences are merely a matter of appearance, without any real existence.

 (When I was 7 or 8 years old, someone told me that China was directly underneath America, and if I dug all the way down, I’d come out in Beijing.
-I think I made it 3 or 4 feet before giving up and going inside for some dinner.)
+I think I made it 3 or 4 feet before giving up.)

 Returning to the relationship between love and intimacy, it seems that here is at least one way in which they’re related.
 In becoming intimate with something or someone, I interact with that thing or person on a deeper level.
 I uncover myself to it.
 It uncovers itself to me.
 We meet each other from our depths.
 We are vulnerable to each other.